 - Aperture flux loss correction (i.e., slit loss correction) is less complicated from the ground for sources that may be moderately resolved in JWST, but are unresolved from the ground.
-In cases where the structure is resolved, source structure should be modeled for proper removal.

 - The accuracy of wavelength calibration (and velocity measurements) depends on slit size, source centering, and the errors involved in calibrating the centering which depends on the pointing accuracy and slit losses.
 The wavelength calibration for NIRSpec is model-based.
 The data reduction pipeline wavelength assignment is expected to improve with on-orbit calibration.
 Wavecals are possible, but not recommended for most observations since they may cause persistence in subsequent spectroscopic observations.
 Off-centered sources will require a zero-point correction in the data reduction pipeline.